(1) Ants Villa and Mary of Ants Town

 Ants Town was formed in the wake of World War 2 as a legal cooperative to house and organize the labors of local “ragpickers.”
 Ragpicker is an English term whose meaning seems consistent across cultures: it describes people on the lower rungs of society who collect garbage to be sold for recycling.
 In Japanese, ‘ragpicker’ is written ばたや, ばた屋, or バタヤ , and pronounced bataya.
 According to Seidenstecker, ragpickers occupied a social position “just above beggars and vagrants.”

 Founded by Motomu Ozawa 小沢求 in 1950, the organization was named “the Association of Ants” 「蟻の会」, and located itself on the site of a former lumberyard.
-The community was named for ants because “‘ants work hard, anywhere at all, and gain strength from community,'”, sentiment expressed by Tooru Matsui, an early leader of the community (page 234).
+The community was named for ants because “‘ants work hard, anywhere at all, and gain strength from community,'” a sentiment expressed by Tooru Matsui, an early leader of the community (Source 1, page 234).
 The following photo, circa 1969, shows the tailgate of a ragpicker’s truck, decorated with the logo of an ant dragging the world (source).

 １９５０年９月２７日号『アサヒグラフ』「大都会の蟻」 1950 September 27 issue “Asahi Graph”, “big city of ants.” (source)